siddarth-patil/DaftRentalBot/README.md

 ## Features

 -   Search for rental properties on daft.ie based on location, price range, number of bathrooms, number of bedrooms, and facilities.
-All the properties should be stored in `.env` file in root directory.
+All the properties should be stored in `.env` file (template can be found [here](.env)) in root directory.
 All available options for each filter can be found [here.](available_filters.md)
 -   Takes default values for each filter if not specified.
 -   Apply to rental properties with a customizable application message
--   Keep a log of applied houses in the `logger.csv` file, including "Rent", "Address of the house", "Daft link to the house", and "Application status"
+-   Keep a log of applied houses in the `logger.csv` file (example can be found [here](logger.csv)), including "Rent", "Address of the house", "Daft link to the house", and "Application status"

 ## Requirements